-We often enter into data sharing agreements with third parties who deliver public services on our behalf.
+We often enter into data sharing agreements with third parties who deliver public services on our behalf under these agreements we may share your information with the third party in performance of our public task, we will only share your information when it is completely necessary to do so and only the minimum information will be shared.
 Instead of entering into specific data sharing agreements some are done via the Surrey Multi-Agency Information Sharing Protocol (MAISP) which provides a common understanding for all the agencies in Surrey to work to and is recommended for use where there is no context-specific protocol – all members of MAISP are bound by its principles.

 Sharing information about individuals between public authorities is often essential if we need to keep people safe, or ensure they get the best services.
 This sharing must only happen when it is legal and necessary to do so and adequate safeguards are in place to protect the security of the information.

 The Council will / may share your information within the Council to ensure that all our records about you are accurate, or where there is a necessity for different departments to provide a service to you.